 Good and bad leaver clauses

 Many companies amend their standard articles to incorporate compulsory transfer provisions.
-They often impose different rules depending upon whether the leaver is deemed a “good leaver” or a “bad leaver”.
+They often impose different rules and valuations for shares depending upon whether the leaver is deemed a “good leaver” or a “bad leaver”.

 Company and commercial is a core area of practice for us.
 We can help you by ensuring you have the right clarity on good or bad shareholder leavers.
 We also very regularly deal with disputes relating to a bad shareholder leaver.